 When lifestyle changes are not enough, non-surgical medical interventions can help ease the symptoms of ankle arthritis.
 In general, people are advised to try medical treatments in consultation with a doctor.

 A doctor may also recommend “rocker” shoes, which have soles rounded from front to back.
 The rounded soles require less flexion of the ankle while walking; however, some people find rocker soles difficult to get used to and are less stable wearing them.1

 Orthopedic Supportive Devices (Orthotic Devices)

 Certain orthopedic products may be used to help stabilize or take pressure off the ankle.
-Some examples include:

-- A cane (used on the opposite side of the affected ankle) or a walker may be necessary for people with end-stage ankle arthritis.
+- A cane (used on the opposite side of the affected ankle) can absorb 25% of a person’s bodyweight, taking pressure off the ankle.

 In This Article: